cyril0124/verilua/README.md

 # Verilua
+## Requirements
+- [xmake](https://xmake.io/#/getting_started): we use xmake to build verilua, so you need to install xmake first.
+- [conan](https://conan.io/downloads): xmake will use conan to manage dependencies, so you need to install conan.

 ## Install verilua
-`install.sh` will setup verilua env (both Python and Lua) and the `VERILUA_HOME` env variable.
+The `install.sh` script will setup verilua enviroment (both Python and Lua) and the `VERILUA_HOME` enviroment variable.

 For `bash` user
 ```
-make init
 bash install.sh bash
 ```
 For `zsh` user
 ```
-make init
 bash install.sh zsh
 ```

-## Using verilua
-Before using verilua, you should type `source setvars.sh` in your terminal which will setup basic lua script package path and link library path for `.so` files used in lua.